SimplexCC/sell-docs/source/includes/introduction/_sell-txn-flow.md

 ## Checkout ##

-When your end-user is redirected to the transaction URL the checkout flow starts.
+When the end-user is redirected to the transaction URL the checkout flow begins.

-As mentioned, if your end-user arrives without having gone through the "Quote" stage first, they will first choose how much cryptocurrency to sell.
+As mentioned, if the end-user arrives without having gone through the "Quote" stage first, they will first choose how much cryptocurrency to sell.

 During the checkout flow the end-user is asked to fill in their email (or simply select it from a list if Simplex already knows them), their credit card details (or again simply select from a list), and their billing details.
-In some cases the end-user is already also asked for KYC documents.
+In some cases the end-user is also asked for KYC documents.

 Simplex then runs its proprietary AI Risk Engine, and verifies that the transaction meets policy guidelines and AML ("Anti Money Laundering") rules.
 When all checks pass the transaction is approved.